odk-x/docs/src/docs-tech-guide.rst

                   branch-name
                   branch-name
                   branch-name
-                * master
+                * main
                   branch-name

    #.
-If you are not on master, switch to master with :command:`git checkout`.
+If you are not on main, switch to main with :command:`git checkout`.

       .. tabs::